How Is the Listening Part 2 Different From the Other Ones?

 As we mentioned earlier, vocabulary is very important.
 You need to understand “to be keen on” in order to find the answer to the question!

 As you can see, Part 3 of the IELTS Listening needs some preparation.
 On our e-learning platform you can find lots of examples with the answers and explanations!

 Now let’s have a look at how IELTS Listening Part 3 is graded.

 How Is the IELTS Listening Part 3 Score Calculated?

 There are 10 questions worth one mark each for this section.
 To achieve the best possible score in this section, be sure to do the following things:

-- show that you understand some ‘conventions’ for how we write things in English – for example, when writing the floors of a building, we write “3rd/third floor”, not “3/three floor”
+- Sow that you understand some ‘conventions’ for how we write things in English – for example, when writing the floors of a building, we write “3rd/third floor”, not “3/three floor”

-While you prepare for IELTS, you should also keep a page in your vocabulary notebook where you write vocabulary connected to studying at university – words like ‘assignment’, ‘fees’, ‘tutorial’, ‘extension’, ‘deadline’ and so on.
+While you prepare for the IELTS test, you should also keep a page in your vocabulary notebook where you write vocabulary connected to studying at university – words like ‘assignment’, ‘fees’, ‘tutorial’, ‘extension’, ‘deadline’ and so on.
 These are used very often.

 Instead, focus on trying to get a good understanding of what the people on the recording say to each other.
 This will help you more than just listening for key words.